nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 > My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous (1 John 2:1).

 Because we have Jesus, the Advocate, who sits besides God the Father to plead our case.
 What do you think is stronger?
 Our repentance or Jesus' defense?
-Even your offering yourself to be nailed on a cross for your sins would be no match for the powerful defense of the Attorney-at-Law.
+Even our offering of ourselves to be nailed on a cross for our sins would be no match for the powerful defense of the Attorney-at-Law&mdash;as a matter of fact, God will not accept our own crucifixion on the cross as a substitution for our sins as none of us are "unblemished" enough to qualify.
 This is where God's way is not our way is exemplified.

-Furthermore, if our lifelong goal is to battle sins, we're fighting a losing battle, or we're going about it the wrong way.
+Furthermore, if our lifelong goal is to battle sins, we'd be fighting a losing battle, or going about it the wrong way.
 It's infinitely better to fix our eyes on Christ than on our enemy the devil.
 I have a great real-life example to demonstrate this.

 There is a Christian sister at our church who works in the service industry.
 She asked me for an advise on how to deal with someone among her customers who frequently tried to seduce her.
 My advise to her was to fix her eyes on Jesus, to regularly come to Him to draw from Him strength that comes as a result of an assurance of her salvation, His unconditional love, His total forgiveness of her sins, and many other wonderful gifts that God gave her along with His Son.